Current Graduate Students

 Creative Practice and Critical Inquiry (CPCI) students survey multiple fields of intellectual inquiry while nurturing and refining their creative work.
 Students in the program may take any of the graduate courses offered by the Department of Music, and occasional courses in other departments and programs with approval from the graduate advisor, as well as practice-based music-making courses (composition, improvisation, creative music, and interdisciplinary collaborations).

-Competence and fluency in traditional techniques (such as harmony, counterpoint, and analysis) are prerequisites for taking the general examination.
-Entering students will be given a placement test to assess skills.
+Music B addresses musicianship skills that will be helpful for the general examination, in line with the requirements of each program.
+Entering students will discuss existing skill sets and learning goals with the instructor during the initial sessions.
 Music B will address these musicianship skills but does not count as one of the required 16 courses.
 Work must be undertaken in the first year of study.

 Note: Graduate students who have one or more incompletes will not be considered for department summer grants.